ubaldot/defrecs/README.md

 ```

 > the function `ulTaskNotifyTake()` locks the task `task_200ms` until it
-> receive a notification.
-Such a notification is send from the callback
+> receives a notification.
+Such a notification is sent from the callback
 > function invoked when the "DMA transfer completed" event happened.

 2. _Unpredictable_ events.
 In this case the callback wakes up a specific task